lucolvin/zero-for-outlook/README.md

 This extension adds configurable keyboard shortcuts to Outlook on the web.
 The first shortcut supported is **Undo archive**, which clicks the transient **Undo** button that appears after you archive or move a message.
+> [!CAUTION]
+> These extensions are still in early beta and are under active development.
+Expect breaking changes.
+Use at your own risk and so on.

+> [!NOTE]
+> The docs including this README are extremely out of date.
+A docs site is currently being created.
+And will be updated here.

 ### What it does